vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 - Creates a folder with the same name as the VCH in the location in which you run `vic-machine create`.
 - Creates an environment file named <code><i>vch_name</i>.env</code> in that folder, that contains the `DOCKER_HOST=vch_address` environment variable, that you can provide to container developers to use to set up their Docker client environment.

-If you deploy a VCH with the `--no-tlsverify` option, container developers run Docker commands with the `--tls` option.
+If you deploy a VCH with the `--no-tlsverify` option, container developers run Docker commands with the `--tls` option, and the `DOCKER_TLS_VERIFY` environment variable must not be set.
+Note that setting `DOCKER_TLS_VERIFY` to 0 or `false` has no effect.

 The `--no-tlsverify` option takes no arguments.

 <pre>--no-tlsverify</pre>